Management console overview

 Changes to a resource group take some time to process.
 Please wait.

 In the left-side navigation pane, click Image Management to view official DataWorks images.
-If a task requires a specific development environment (such as third-party libraries), create a custom image with the necessary dependencies.
-You can then select this image as the runtime environment when running the task on a Serverless resource group.
+If a task that runs on a serverless resource group requires a specific development environment, such as third-party library dependencies, you can create a custom image that integrates the necessary development packages and dependencies.
+Then, when you run the task, you can specify the serverless resource group as the execution resource and specify the custom image as the runtime environment.
 For more information, see Custom images.

-In the left-side navigation pane, click Purchased Resources and Services to view details of your purchased Subscription and Pay-as-you-go DataWorks services and resource groups.
-You can view the corresponding Bills and Billing Rules, or perform operations such as Renew, Upgrade, Downgrade, and Unsubscribe.
-For related documentation, see Viewing bills and Overview.
+In the left-side navigation pane, click Purchased Resources and Services.
+On this page, you can view details of your subscription and pay-as-you-go DataWorks services and resource groups.
+You can also view the corresponding Bills and Billing rules, or perform operations such as Renew, Upgrade, Downgrade, and Unsubscribe.
+For related documentation, see View bill details and Billing overview.